halesyy/Disbo/README.md

 ### How the A* sorting algorithm was implemented

 At `/server/h5/game/rooms/move.js`, the algorithm is implemented with the optional argument **allowDiagonal**, which in the future may be a room-specific variable changed by the want to stop skipping.

+### Movement speed

+`/habbohtml/assets/js/handlers/rooms/userHandler.js` handles the user-specific stuff, and the function `move` inside of it, changing the `setTimeout` integer will change the speed of which the user moves.